AustinCodingAcademy/ACA_academicManagerTraining/steps/studentSupportProcess.md

     - Photoshoots: Provides free headshots for students and an opportunity for ACA to share students stories with potential new students.

-## How Do We Document Data:

-- **Hubspot**
-    - We use Hubspot to locate student contact information.
-Make a new note in Hubspot after each conversation in person, by phone, text, RocketChat, or email.

 - **In-Person Conversations**
     - In person conversations are often the best way to follow up with students about attendance, grade, or other course issues.